Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ❌ **B. No**

-### Question #75
+### Question #46

-DRAG DROP You are building an application that has the following assets:
+You are building an application that has the following assets:

-✑ Source code ✑ Logs from automated tests and builds
+✑ Source code

+✑ Logs from automated tests and builds

 ✑ Large and frequently updated binary assets

 ✑ A common library used by multiple applications

 Where should you store each asset?

 To answer, drag the appropriate Azure services to the correct assets.

 Each service may be used once.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.